 How do you make smoked salmon Philadelphia rolls?

 Philadelphia rolls and other types of sushi rolls are actually quite easy and fun to make.
 Our video will show you how easy it really is.
 A bamboo sushi mat makes the process simple.
+Grab one of those bamboo mats and make some smoked salmon sushi.

 First, place a sheet of nori seaweed on a bamboo mat then spread it with some sticky sushi rice.